-Simple, chic and oh so stylish, this crossover dress gives maximum impact with minimum effort.
+Simple, chic and oh so stylish, the Ruby crossover dress gives maximum impact with minimum effort.
 The prefect pull on and go piece, this dreamy dress will hug your curves in all the right places and create a flattering V-neckline.
 Plus, we all know it, slender vertical stripes elongate the figure and contrasting pockets and binding bring a touch of fun!

 Our homage to the spirit of endless summer, this dress is made from our super soft medium-weight Premier Finish linen fabric for comfort and natural everyday wear.